 - Square Plastic Containers

 - Measuring Tape

 Click on any image to start lightbox display.
 Use your Esc key to close the lightbox.
 8-)

-With a measuring tape mark the centre point on the table.
+With a measuring tape mark the center point on the table.

-Place the plastic container in the centre and mark around around it where to cut.
+Place the plastic container in the center and mark around it where to cut.

-Once your remove the part of the table top, there is a cardboard honey comb that needs to be cut out as well.
+Once you remove the part of the tabletop, there is a cardboard honeycomb that needs to be cut out as well.
 Keep the top piece that you cut out, it can be used.